ShubJas/JOSAA-2024-Documentation-Implementation/IO and Workflow.md

 ### CSAB SPECIAL ROUNDS
 1. **virtualization_csX.ipynb**:
-   -Virtualizes choices for each round.
+   - Virtualizes choices for each round.

 2. **allocationReader_csX.ipynb**
-   -Allocates seats for each round.
+   - Allocates seats for each round.

 3. **mismatches.ipynb**
-   -Analyzes mismatches for each respective round.
+   - Analyzes mismatches for each respective round.

 ### CSAB NEUT
 1. **virtualization_cs_cons.ipynb**:
-   -Virtualizes choices for each round.
+   - Virtualizes choices for each round.

 2. **reader.ipynb**:
-   -Allocates seats for each round.
+   - Allocates seats for each round.

 3. **mismatches.ipynb**:
-   -Analyzes mismatches for each respective round.
+   - Analyzes mismatches for each respective round.

 4. **AN_reader.ipynb**:
-   -Allocates seats only for Andaman & Nicobar Islands .
+   - Allocates seats only for Andaman & Nicobar Islands.

 5. **AN_virtualization.ipynb**:
    - Virtualizes choices only for Andaman & Nicobar Islands.